List of NCAA Division I basketball arenas

 This is a list of arenas that currently serve as the home venue for NCAA Division I college basketball teams.
-Conference affiliations reflect those in the current 2022–23 season; all affiliation changes officially took effect on July 1, 2022.
+Conference affiliations reflect those in the 2025–26 season; all affiliation changes officially took effect on July 1, 2025.
 The arenas serve as home venues for both the men's and women's teams except where noted.
 In addition, venues which are not located on campus or are used infrequently during the season have been listed.

-All listed capacities are the full normal capacities for basketball, and do not reflect attendance restrictions due to COVID-19.